 Collaborative Processes to Promote Safer Chemicals: Examples of such initiatives include the Beauty and Personal Care Products Sustainability Project (BPC); the BizNGO Workgroup for Safer Chemicals and Sustainable Materials (BizNGO); Green Chemistry & Commerce Council’s (GC3) Retailer Leadership Council (RLC) or GC3 Preservatives Project; and the Zero Discharge of Hazardous Chemicals (ZDC) Program.

-Disclosure: synonymous with “public disclosure,” meaning that information is available to the general public through means such as print media, Internet/web sites, in annual progress and sustainability reports, at investor and stakeholder meetings, or on packaging.
+Disclosure: for purposes of rubric category 7, Transparency, this term synonymous with “public disclosure,” meaning that information is available to the general public through means such as print media, Internet/web sites, in annual progress and sustainability reports, at investor and stakeholder meetings, or on packaging.
+For purposes of rubric category 4, this term means that information was transmitted from supplier(s) to the retailer.

 Formulated Product: a preparation or mixture of chemical substances that can be gaseous, liquid, or solid (e.g., paints, liquid cleaning products, adhesives, coatings, cosmetics, detergents, dyes, inks, or lubricants).
 Can be an intermediate product sold to another formulator, fabricator, or distributor, or a final product sold to a consumer or retailer.